Neeraj921721/nutter/README.md

 * _before\_(testname)_ - (optional) - if provided, is run prior to the 'run_' method.
 This method can be used to setup any test pre-conditions

-* _run\_(testname)_ - (optional) - if provider, is run after 'before_' if before was provided, otherwise run first.
+* _run\_(testname)_ - (optional) - if provided, is run after 'before_' if before was provided, otherwise run first.
 This method is typically used to run the notebook under test

 * _assertion\_(testname)_ (required) - run after 'run_', if run was provided.
 This method typically contains the test assertions